nullset/iripo/README.md

 ## What's up with the name "Iripo"?

-My wife is from Zimbabwe, and the language spoken by most of the country is Shona.
+It is a Shona word.
 Depending on the context, the word _iripo_ (pronounced "ee-ree-po") can mean "is it there?" or "there it is", which seemed like an appropriate name for a library that detects and reacts to something if it exists.